laudena/DictionaryNode/readme.md

-# Dictionary application based on Node
+# Dictionary application based on Node / MongoDB / Express / React
 #

 ## How to start